Define an Amazon S3 federated provider

 AWS account ID | Required in all conditions. |

 AWS Glue database | Required only if you have manually created AWS Glue tables for the datasets that you intend to search.
-Do not provide an AWS Glue database value if all of the Amazon S3 datasets you intend to search are composed of AWS CloudTrail data, and you want Splunk software to create the AWS Glue tables for those datasets. |
+Do not provide an AWS Glue database value if all of the Amazon S3 datasets you intend to search are composed of AWS CloudTrail data, and you want Splunk software to create and manage the AWS Glue tables for those datasets. |

 AWS Glue tables | Required only if you have created AWS Glue tables for Amazon S3 datasets that you intend to search.
-Do not provide values for AWS Glue tables if all of the Amazon S3 datasets you intend to search are composed of AWS CloudTrail data, and you want Splunk software to create the AWS Glue tables for those datasets. |
+Do not provide values for AWS Glue tables if all of the Amazon S3 datasets you intend to search are composed of AWS CloudTrail data, and you want Splunk software to create and manage the AWS Glue tables for those datasets. |

 Amazon S3 locations | Required in all conditions. |